Optimizing Multiple-Control Toffoli Quantum Circuit Design with Constraint Programming: Introduction

-\subparagraph*{Literature Review} In similar settings to the one described above, early methods for quantum circuit design were developed based on intuitive observations and preconfigured circuit templates.
+For similar target problems, early methods for quantum circuit design were developed based on intuitive observations and preconfigured circuit templates.
 Studies in this stage constructed a base library of small-scaled circuits to heuristically synthesize larger circuits for reversible Boolean functions \cite{maslov2005toffoli, golubitsky2011study}.
-Post-synthesis algorithms, such as relocation algorithms \cite{abdessaied2013exact, prasad2006data, maslov2007techniques, maslov2008quantum}, were introduced to further improve these circuits, although the improved results cannot guarantee optimality either.
+Post-synthesis algorithms, such as relocation algorithms \cite{abdessaied2013exact, prasad2006data, maslov2007techniques, maslov2008quantum}, were introduced to further improve these circuits, although the improved results cannot guarantee optimality.

 Several papers have used different representations of reversible Boolean functions to develop efficient synthesis algorithms.
 Cycle representation was used to devise several decomposition-based approaches \cite{saeedi2010reversible, zhu2018reversible}.
 In particular, reference \cite{saeedi2010reversible} reports an average cost improvement of 20\% for benchmark functions with up to 20 qubits.
-Other approaches have leveraged the Reed-Muller expansion to decompose reversible boolean functions into exclusive-OR terms of Boolean products.
-The Reed-Muller expansion and the corresponding decision diagrams have appeared in reference \cite{gupta2006algorithm} and \cite{lin2014rmdds} to address functions with up to 30 and 15 qubits, respectively.
+Other approaches have leveraged the Reed-Muller expansion to decompose reversible Boolean functions into exclusive-OR terms of Boolean products.
+The Reed-Muller expansion and the corresponding decision diagrams have appeared in \cite{gupta2006algorithm} and \cite{lin2014rmdds} to address functions with up to 30 and 15 qubits, respectively.
 Reference \cite{lin2014rmdds} demonstrates a cost improvement of approximately 35\% compared to previous studies, using a time limit of 600 seconds.
 A comparative analysis of decision diagram approaches for Reed-Muller expansion is also proposed \cite{wille2010effect}.